japb1998/cdk-ecs-goapp-template/README.md

 # Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+this is a CDK project that will include a golang app being deployed to ECS.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.